Book cover

 UML diagrams are divided into two major categories:

-To better distinguish these categories, static diagrams deal with information that is directly available from the analysis of the code.
-This information is static because it does not change unless changes are made to the code.
+To clarify the distinction between these categories, static diagrams deal with information that is directly available from the analysis of the code.
+This information is static because it does not change at runtime.
 Dynamic diagrams, on the other hand, provide a runtime view.
 They are dynamic because it is common to have different execution flows of the same code.
 For example, users may run the program with different inputs, select different menu items, etc. In short, if you are interested in representing the structure of the code, you should use static diagrams.
 If you want to represent the behavior of a program—that is, what can happen during its execution, which methods are actually executed, etc.—you should use a UML dynamic diagram.
-Lastly, we would like to remind that we already studied Use Case Diagrams, which are considered a dynamic diagram, in Chapter 3 when we introduced techniques for requirements specification.
+As a reminder, we already studied Use Case Diagrams, which are considered dynamic diagrams, in Chapter 3, when we introduced techniques for requirements specification.

 4.3 Class Diagrams

-The following diagram presents a real example with classes Person and Phone.
+The following diagram presents an example with the classes Person and Phone.

 In this diagram, Person is a class with three attributes—firstName, lastName, and phone—and two methods—setPerson and toString.
 The three attributes are private, as indicated by the - symbol before each one.
-We also inform the type of each attribute.
-In turn, the two methods are public, as indicated by the + symbol.
-The diagram has a second class, called Phone, with three private attributes—code, number, and mobile—and three public methods—setPhone, toString, and isMobile.
-In the case of the methods, we also provide the name of their parameters and the return type.
+The diagram also specifies the type of each attribute.
+The two methods are public, as indicated by the + symbol.
+The diagram indicates a second class, called Phone, with three private attributes—code, number, and mobile—and three public methods—setPhone, toString, and isMobile.
+For the methods, the diagram also provide the names of their parameters and the return types.

-However, this diagram leaves the impression that the classes are islands without communication among them.
-However, one of the main objectives of class diagrams is to visually show the relationships that exist among the classes of a system.
+At first glance, the previous diagram might give the impression that the classes are islands without communication among them.
+However, one of the main objectives of class diagrams is to visually show the relationships among the classes of a system.
 Therefore, they can also include arrows to represent three types of relationships: association, inheritance, and dependency.
-We will describe each of them in the following sections.
+We will describe each of these in the following sections.

 4.3.1 Associations

-When class A has an attribute b of type B, we say there is an association from A to B, which is represented by an arrow, also from A to B. At the end of the arrow, we indicate the name of the attribute responsible for the association—in our case, b.
-See the next example (in this example, we only show the information that interests us; therefore, the compartments of attributes and methods are empty):
+When class A has an attribute b of type B, we say there is an association from A to B, represented by an arrow from A to B. At the end of the arrow, we indicate the name of the attribute responsible for the association—in this case, b.
+The following example illustrates this concept (in this example, we only show the information that is relevant; therefore, the compartments for attributes and methods are empty):

-To make the example clearer, we also show the code for classes A and B:
+To further clarify, we also show the code for classes A and B:

 class A {